Hi! I’m Kristin Gourley, an IBCLC here at Lactation Link and a mom of 5. I’m here today to answer some questions about pacifier use. Enjoy!

 On the flip side, many moms find that their baby is not interested in a pacifier!
 Breastfeeding is a womb-like environment close to mom and offers warm milk and the promise of a full belly, so some babies will not take any substitute.
 It can be hard for mom to feel like she is being used like a pacifier, but try to remember that the breast came first.
 A pacifier is a replacement for the breast when baby wants to suck continuously.

-If you have any concerns about your baby’s pacifier use or any concern about breastfeeding, our video classes are a great resource, especially all troubleshooting included in Breastfeeding Basics 102.
+If you have any concerns about your baby’s pacifier use or any concern about breastfeeding, our online breastfeeding video courses are a great resource, especially all troubleshooting included in our Hurdles and How To’s course.
 You can also reach out to us for an in-person or e-consult for personalized help!

 We’d also love for you to be a part of our Confident Breastfeeding Course.
 Click the image below for more information.